arduino/docs-content/content/software/app-lab/2.configure/3.network-configuration/network-configuration.md

 tags: [app-lab, network, uno-q, troubleshooting, firewall]
 ---

-Arduino App Lab relies on your local network for discovery, application deployment, and communication with your board.
-Configure your network environment to ensure reliable connectivity and discovery.
+Configure your network environment to ensure reliable remote connectivity.
+While standard home networks typically work without additional setup, this guide provides the port, domain, and mDNS requirements for advanced users and IT administrators operating on restricted or corporate networks.

 ## Local Network Discovery (mDNS)